 - Decline (or Decay) Phase - The final phase is when the utility and potential value to be captured in producing and selling the product begins dipping.
 This decline eventually reaches the point of a zero-sum game, where margins are no longer procured.

 The product development, along with capitalizing upon the new invention, covers the business side of these R&D investments in technology.
 The other important consideration is the way in which consumers are willing to adopt new technological innovations.
-These have also been distributed into phases which effectively summarize the demographic groups presented during each stage of the TLC (see Figure 2):
+These have also been distributed into phases which effectively summarize the demographic groups presented during each stage of the TLC (see ):

 - Innovators - Risk-oriented, leading-edge minded individuals extremely interested in technological developments (often of a particular industry).
 Innovators are a small segment of the population first to adopt new ideas.